damasioj/ML-Agents-Resource-Collector-NPC/README.md

 The following are the goals of this project:

-- [x] 1 Agent: collecting a resource and bringing it to the goal
+- [x] Collecting a resource and bringing it to the goal
-- [x] 1 Agent: collecting multiple different resources and bringing it to the goal
+- [x] Collecting multiple different resources and bringing it to the goal
-- [ ] 2 Agents: collecting multiple different resources and bringing it to the goal

 # Requirements